amtoaer

 email

-There are some issues with the solution in this article.
-I recommend using a better method.
+There are some issues with the solution in this article, so I recommend using a more perfect method.

 Recently, I heard about a time-limited free Dogedoge Image Hosting, which supports mainland China CDN and high-performance real-time cropping.
 I also sent an email to the author to try to apply for it, and it was approved after about two or three days.

-After obtaining the image hosting, of course, I configured automatic image uploading.
-I have been using typora to write markdown for a while, which allows me to easily use the "Custom Image Upload Command" to integrate with picgo-core for image uploading.
-But now I use VSCode more often to write blogs, so the requirement has changed to automatically upload pasted images to Dogedoge Image Hosting in VSCode.
+After obtaining the image hosting service, of course, I configured automatic image uploading.
+I have been using Typora to write Markdown for a while, which allows me to easily use the "Custom Image Upload Command" to integrate with PicGo-Core for image uploading.
+But now I prefer to use VS Code to write blogs, so the requirement has changed to automatically upload pasted images to Dogedoge Image Hosting in VS Code.
 This article records my exploration process and the solution.

 Exploration#

-As far as I know, picgo-core is based on a plugin design, so it should be easy to meet the custom upload requirement by manually writing a plugin.
-The difficulty lies in the integration of pasting images in VSCode and the picgo upload command.
+As far as I know, PicGo-Core is based on a plugin design, so it should be easy to meet the custom uploading requirement by manually writing a plugin.
+The difficulty lies in the integration of pasting images in VS Code and the PicGo upload command.

-Unfortunately, after searching around, I couldn't find a hook for customizing the paste image command in VSCode.
-The current VSCode extension for picgo only supports the eight official image hosting services supported by picgo-core, and it does not support custom plugins for picgo-core.
+Unfortunately, after searching for a while, I couldn't find a hook for customizing the paste image command in VS Code.
+The current PicGo extension for VS Code only supports the eight image hosting services officially supported by PicGo-Core, and it does not support custom plugins for PicGo-Core.

 The plugin feature of PicGo-Core is still a work in progress.